Boosting Posts on Facebook: All Your Burning Questions Answered

 You can’t know the true effectiveness of Facebook boosts for your own audience until you give them a try.
 Fortunately, Facebook makes it very easy to get started with boosts, and the cost to get started is as low as $1.

-If you post engaging content that regularly gets interaction from your audience, and boost the posts that Facebook tells you are the most engaging, you can get great results from Facebook boosts.
+If you post engaging content that regularly gets interaction from your audience, and boosts the posts that Facebook tells you are the most engaging, you can get great results from Facebook boosts.

 12. How do you get the most out of a Facebook boost?